lionnus/MAX78000-Face-Detection/README.md

-# Face Detection on the MAX78000 AI Mictocontroller with the AI8X Framework
+# Face Detection on the MAX78000 Microcontroller with the AI8X Framework

 This project aims to demonstrate face detection using the AI8X training and synthesis framework on the MAX78000 microcontroller, specifically the MAXIM7800 FTHR_RevA development board.
 The project leverages the power of the hardware NN accelerator unit on the MAXIM78000.
-This requires a model that is tightly bound by the physical capabilites of the MCU.
+This requires a model that is tightly bound by the physical capabilities of the MCU.
 Moreover, an attempt is made to use the integrated camera on the development board to run real-time inferences.

 ## Overview